Mfhodges/mfhodges.github.io/_pages/01_about.md

 Hi, I'm Maddy!
 I'm a web developer from Philadelphia.
 I currently work as Courseware Developer for the University of Pennsylvania in the Teaching, Research and Learning Services department within the Van Pelt Library.

-I started this website to help me better document things I am learning and to house projects I'm working on.
+I started this website to help me better document things I am learning and to house lil' snippets of things I think are neat.